 Symptoms of PTSD vary both in intensity and duration.
 The most common include reexperiencing the traumatic event through flashbacks or nightmares, and hyperarousal - constantly feeling on edge, sometimes irritable or aggressive.
-Panic attacks and physical sensations - headaches, dizziness, stomach aches and pain - are all common.
-Some people feel guilt and constantly run the experience over and over in their heads, trying to see where they went wrong and what they could have done to prevent it.
+Panic attacks and physical sensations constantly run the experience over and over in their heads, trying to see where they went wrong and what they could have done to prevent it.
 Others try to avoid the pain and numb themselves emotionally, often with the help of alcohol or drugs.
 They avoid people and places that remind them of the shooting or their recovery, leading to isolation and withdrawal.